Designing Decision Support Systems Using Counterfactual Prediction Sets

 Interestingly, one can use counterfactual rewards to improve other well-known bandit algorithms, not only successive elimination.
-For example, to use counterfactual rewards in \texttt{UCB1}, at each time step $t$, one pulls the arm $\alpha_{t} = \argmax_{\alpha \in \Acal}\texttt{UCB}_t(\alpha)$ and counterfactually infers the rewards for any $\alpha > \alpha_{t}$ or $\alpha < \alpha_{t}$, similarly as Algorithm~\ref{alg:counterfactual-successive-elimination} does for $\tilde{\alpha}$.
-In section~\ref{sec:experiments}, we evaluate the benefits of using counterfactual rewards both in successive elimination (Algorithm~\ref{alg:counterfactual-successive-elimination}) and in \texttt{UCB1}.
-Remarkably, our experimental results demonstrate that counterfactual \texttt{UCB1}, \ie, \texttt{UCB1} using counterfactual rewards, achieves lower expected regret than Algorithm~\ref{alg:counterfactual-successive-elimination}.
-Motivated by this empirical finding, it would be very interesting, albeit challenging, to derive formal regret guarantees for counterfactual \texttt{UCB1} in future work.
-One of the main technical obstacles one would need to solve is that, in counterfactual \texttt{UCB1}, the number of counterfactually inferred rewards at each time step is unknown, in contrast with Algorithm~\ref{alg:counterfactual-successive-elimination}, which at each time step counterfactually infers at least one half of the arms in $\Acal_{\text{active}}$.
+For example, to use counterfactual rewards in \texttt{UCB1}, at each time step $t$, one pulls the arm $\alpha_{t} = \argmax_{\alpha \in \Acal}\texttt{UCB}_t(\alpha)$ and counterfactually infers the rewards for any $\alpha > \alpha_{t}$ or $\alpha < \alpha_{t}$, similarly as Counterfactual SE does for $\tilde{\alpha}$.
+In section~\ref{sec:experiments}, we evaluate the benefits of using counterfactual rewards both in successive elimination and in \texttt{UCB1}.
+Remarkably, our experimental results demonstrate that counterfactual \texttt{UCB1}, \ie, \texttt{UCB1} using counterfactual rewards, achieves lower expected regret than Counterfactual SE.
+Motivated by this empirical finding, it would be very interesting, but challenging, to derive formal regret guarantees for counterfactual \texttt{UCB1} in future work.
+One of the main technical obstacles one would need to solve is that, in counterfactual \texttt{UCB1}, the number of counterfactually inferred rewards at each time step is unknown, whereas in Counterfactual SE, which at each time step counterfactually infers at least one half of the unobserved arms in $\Acal_{\text{active}}$.

-\xhdr{Remark} Algorithm~\ref{alg:counterfactual-successive-elimination} assumes that, every time an expert predicts a sample with feature vector $x$, the ground truth label $y$ is (eventually) observed.
-However, there may be scenarios in which the ground truth labels $y$ are only observed during the design phase of the decision support system, but not during deployment.
-In those cases, it may be more meaningful to look at the problem from the perspective of best-arm identification and derive theoretical guarantees regarding the probability that Algorithm~\ref{alg:counterfactual-successive-elimination} chooses the best arm~\cite{slivkins2019introduction}, which is left as future work.
-In this context, it is worth noting that algorithms with desirable regret guarantees, such as successive elimination and \texttt{UCB1}, also offer desirable theoretical guarantees for best-arm identification~\cite{even2006action,audibert2010best}.
+\xhdr{Remarks} Counterfactual SE assumes that, every time an expert predicts a sample, the ground truth label $y$ is (eventually) observed.
+However, there may be scenarios in which the ground truth labels are only observed during the design phase of the decision support system, but not during deployment.
+In those cases, it may be more meaningful to look at the problem from the perspective of best-arm identification and derive theoretical guarantees regarding the probability that Counterfactual SE chooses the best arm~\citep{slivkins2019introduction}, which is left as future work.
+In this context, it is worth noting that SE and \texttt{UCB1} offer desirable theo\-re\-ti\-cal guarantees for best-arm identification~\citep{even2006action,audibert2010best}.